officergaff/nvimconfig/readme.md

 # requirements

-need to install and switch to a nerdfont in your terminal
+- need to install and switch to a nerdfont in your terminal
+- need to install lazygit